glennhenry/cs-notes/docs/programming-language-theory/07-control-flow/control-flow.md

 ### Nondeterminacy

-Nondeterminacy: Nondeterminacy refers to situations where the order of execution is not predetermined or predictable.
-It is commonly associated with concurrent or parallel execution, where the execution order can vary each time the program runs.
+Nondeterminacy is a situation where the order of execution is not predetermined or predictable.
+It is commonly associated with concurrent or parallel execution; or probabilistic, where the execution order can vary each time the program runs.